[This article would take the reader through a

 enable you to face your moral responsibility as an educator – making a concerted effort to become aware

-are, even if unwittingly, the single biggest stumbling block to rectifying the
+educators are, even if unwittingly, the single biggest stumbling block to

-deplorable condition of the humankind – I said “unwittingly” because they are
+rectifying the deplorable condition of the humankind – I said “unwittingly”

 educators who can change the situation by changing current curricula that better